Our seminars and customized trainings are now available in a live interactive online format.

 - Strengthen your literacy framework within a more balanced instructional design where guided reading works in combination with those components

-- Fine-tune your current reading program to function at the highest level with varied approaches to accommodate the learning needs of all students
+- Fine-tune your current reading program to function at the highest level using varied approaches that will accommodate the learning needs of all students

 - Build strategic knowledge using explicit modeling, thoughtful prompting and timely feedback